 Q. What Should I Bring?

 For assessment and treatment purposes we need to be able to see your body move and be able to access your skin and muscles.
-Please bring or wear some clothing that is easy to move in like shorts and t-shirt for men and shorts or yoga-like pants and tank tops for women.
+Please bring or wear some clothing that is easy to move in like shorts or yoga pants and a t-shirt or tank top.
 Comfortable shoes or runners may also be required for certain exercises and for treadmill running if appropriate.
 If you forget or do not have these types of clothing we do have apparel you can borrow.